 With the apparent and frankly insanely high amounts of ICO fraud in the cryptocurrency space today (estimates suggesting 1 in 5 ICO are a complete scam while other reports suggestion 80%+ of ICO projects fail within 18 months of their inception).
-With this astonishingly high numbers, ti's easy to see why the public remains skeptical of cryptocurrency as a whole.
-Here are a top list of 5 best practices to increase your chances of spotting and thus avoiding any ICO scams.
+With this astonishingly high numbers, it's easy to see why the public remains skeptical of cryptocurrency as a whole.
+Here is a top list of 5 best practices to increase your chances of spotting and thus avoiding any ICO scams.
 This can also apply to simply well-intentioned individuals who are operating an ICO and simply are not fit for the marketplace.
 Don't think because they are real that the business model is destined to succeed, as this certainly isn't the case.

 1. Go beyond Checking LinkedIn

 We have seen fake LinkedIn accounts being utilized in a variety of different manners.
 First, fake users are easily created on the free platform of LinkedIn.
 Furthermore, some ICO scams have even gone as far as utilizing real cryptocurrency industry players to trick investors.
 This is such a common fraud tactic, the heavy influencer Vital Buterin has changes his official twitter name to "Vitalik "Not giving away ETH" Buterin" just to help other players avoid scams.

 2. Do the Name(s) Make Sense?